protocol/web3-dev-team/proposals/32-retrieval-miner-aas.md

 <!--
 Outline the status quo, including any relevant context on the problem you’re seeing that this project should solve.
 Wherever possible, include pains or problems that you’ve seen users experience to help motivate why solving this problem works towards top-line objectives.
 -->

+Tracker for what goes in.
+libp2p discovery module.

 #### Assumptions &amp; hypotheses
 _What must be true for this project to matter?_